notsidney/use-algolia/README.md

 ### Specifying hit type

-If you’re using TypeScript, pass the hit type as a generic type parameter.
+If you’re using TypeScript, pass the hit type as the generic type parameter.
 Hits will have `objectID`.

 ```ts
 type Hit = {